September 22, 23, 24

 PIE Labs 2017 Registration

 Space is limited!
 We encourage early registration to guarantee your place at PIE Labs 2017.
-Registration fee includes catered buffet lunches by Michael’s Catering and Wild Thyme Deli, Saturday pizza and salad dinner and, of course, ample slices of pie.
+Registration fee includes catered buffet lunches by Boardwalk Subs and Wild Thyme Deli, Saturday pizza and salad dinner and, of course, ample slices of pie.

-Early registration (before August 25) also qualifies for a $100 discount.
+Early registration (extended 5 days to August 30) also qualifies for a $100 discount.
 Further, CPA members get an additional $100 discount (!)
 You must be logged in to your account to get this additional discount.
 Click here to log in or click here to join.

 All events and activities are subject to change without notice